bertofurth/motion/README.md

 Another example might be that you could have no rotation on the stream but still have saved images undergo rotation or vice versa.

-The tradeoff would be that extra CPU resources would have to be utilized if both the stream were active and pictures were being saved with different parameters at the same time.
+The trade-off would be that extra CPU resources would have to be utilized if both the stream were active and pictures were being saved with different parameters at the same time.